softvisio-node/core/docs/app/application.md

 Application has three events type:

--   **global** - Events delivered to the local application listeners, local threads and annd applicaiotn instances and threads in the cluster.
-Cluster must be initialized, otherwise events will not be delivered to the cluster listeners. **Global events are prefixed with `"/"`**.
+-   **global** - Events delivered to the local application listeners, local threads and and applicaiotn instances and threads in the cluster.
+Cluster must be initialized, otherwise events will not be delivered to the cluster listeners. **Global events are prefixed with the `"/"`**.

     ```javascript
     // listen